keshav11/borrow/README.md

+#borrow
-Maintain a list of people who owe you money
+Maintain a list of people who owe you money on command line